-So you’ve finished your book, after months or even years of agonising and re-writing … and now eagerly wait to get published so that you can finally hold your first copy in your hands with its new dynamic cover and stylish typesetting.
+There’s a difference between proofreading and editing?
+So you’ve finished your book, after months or even years of agonising and re-writing and can’t wait to get published so you can finally hold your first copy in your hands with its new dynamic cover and stylish typesetting.

-The 7 Cs of Editing;
+The 7 Cs of Editing…

 The aim of proofreading is to spot and correct errors in;

 - style and format

 The third task, this is usually where Virtual Precision comes in as the typesetter/designer.
 Typesetting/formatting to make your book look the best it possibly can be for digital and print.
 Two very different layouts.

 There’s a difference between proofreading and editing – Top Tips

 Firstly, it’s quite hard to edit or proofread a manuscript that you’ve just finished writing – it’s still too familiar and you and you will miss errors.

 Secondly, clear your mind of what you’ve written by putting it aside for a few days or weeks, so you can take a fresh look when you are ready and see what is really on the page.
 Better yet, give the manuscript to a family member or friend.
 Someone who is reading the manuscript for the first time comes to it with completely fresh eyes.